 indicates whether the thread should

-wait for the lock to be available before continuing; in this chapter
+wait for the condition to be available before continuing; in this

 The Condition